 I studied the Taubmann approach to piano playing, however, I welcome students from all styles and playing backgrounds.

-After almost two decades of performing, competing, and studying music, I realized that I had a wealth of knowledge and that I wanted to start giving back.
+After more than two decades of performing, competing, and studying music, I realized that I had a wealth of knowledge and that I wanted to start giving back.
 Teaching the piano has been one of the most rewarding aspects of music for me to-date!

-Many of my students are adults who have had some exposure to the piano but would like to take their study of the piano more seriously.
-I also welcome younger students who are seeking an initial grounding in the piano.
+Many of my students are primary and secondary students who have had some exposure to the piano but would like to take their study of the piano more seriously.
+I also welcome younger students as well as adults.
+I routinely teach students from 3 years old through adults.

 Performing in Germany with the InterHarmony Music Festival and performing in San Francisco on a 1884 Steinway D were two memorable events.
-Also, accompanying a soprano at the Fortnightly Music Club was tons of fun!
+Also, recording "In His Moment of Silence, piano works of Johannes Brahms and Frederic Chopin" was a memorable event for me.

 Look for a teacher who actively performs and whose interpretation and approach to piano playing you respect.
 Also, look for a teacher who is broad-minded and is focused on helping you to evolve into the musician that you want to become.